Equidistribution, covering radius, and Diophantine approximation for rational points on the sphere: Fourier Coefficients of Theta Series

 \subsection{Theta series of lattices over quaternion algebras}

 In the proof of \cref{prop:bounds on coeffs dim d} we had to expand the theta series $\Theta_P$ in a linear combination of Hecke eigenforms.
-This expansion leads to a bound on the Fourier coefficients $r_{P}(n^2)$ that depends on the dimension of the space of cusp forms of weight $\tfrac{d+1}{2}+\nu$, which, as we will see in \cref{sec:small-scale-equi:height_n}, adversely affects the rate of small-scale equidistribution for $\Omega_n$.
+This expansion leads to a bound on the Fourier coefficients $r_{P}(n^2)$ that depends on the dimension of the space of cusp forms of weight $\tfrac{d+1}{2}+\nu$, which adversely affects the rate of small-scale equidistribution for $\Omega_n$.
 In this subsection, we focus specifically on the two-sphere $S^2$, where we can bypass the expansion by using maximal orders in quaternion algebras to work directly with theta series that are already Hecke eigenforms.
-The theory behind this construction is well-known and has its roots in the work of Eichler; here we mainly draw from \cite{bocherer1994mellin}.